 Dougie's home being on Lancelot Court not only brings in Glastonbury Grove, via King Arthur, but forms a connection with the Rancho Rosa suburb where Dougie was with Jade, as driving down Little Rock they had passed by Sycamore, connecting with the circle of sycamores at Glastonbury Grove near Twin Peaks, where is an entrance to the Black Lodge.

-The story is that as a child, Lancelot had been carried off by the Lady of the Lake who raised him in a magical kingdom.
+The story is that, as a child, Lancelot had been carried off by the Lady of the Lake who raised him in a magical kingdom.
 Sent then to become a knight in King Arthur's court, he fell in love with Queen Guinevere.
 He is known only as the White Knight until he is the one who is able to lift a metal slab that will have under it the name of the knight who can lift it, which is when he discovers he is Lancelot.
 The daughter of the Fisher King tricks him into thinking she is Guinevere, sleeps with him, and becomes pregnant with Galahad.
 For this, Guinevere banishes him from the court and he goes mad, wandering in the wilderness for two years.
 Elaine, the Fisher King's daughter, finds him and shows him the Holy Grail through a veil, curing him.
 He was not able to view the grail directly as he was not pure enough.
-Thereafter he returns to court and quests for the Holy Grail, but it is his son who is able to drink from it.
+He returns to court and quests for the Holy Grail, but it is his son who is able to drink from it.
 Eventually, with the collapse of the court, Guinevere blames it on the adulterous relationship between herself and Lancelot.